 How to Create Union of Two Tables in Excel (6 Simple Methods)

 There’s no denying that Microsoft Excel is a powerful tool.
 We can do many operations on a dataset using Excel’s built-in tools and functions.
 This article presents six straightforward methods for merging tables.
-Therefore, you should use these 6 easy ways to create the Union of Two Tables in Excel.
+Therefore, you should use these 6 easy ways to create the union of two tables in Excel.

 To provide a demonstration, let’s investigate a sample dataset.
 For instance, the following dataset has two tables.
 The left table contains two columns titled Product Name and Cost Price.
 Another table is on the right side, holding the Product Name column like the previous one and a unique column named Profit.
-We will use each of the 6 methods to create union of two tables in Excel.
+We will use each of the 6 methods to create a union of two tables in Excel.
 In addition, I have yet to say that I have been working with the Microsoft Excel 365 version for this post.
 Nevertheless, you are free to use any other edition that will provide you with the most significant amount of convenience.

 excel union two tables